sQUlearn/squlearn/docs/user_guide/executor.rst

                          options_estimator=options # Set options for the Estimator primitive )

-    executor.set_shots(1234) # Shots an be adjusted after initialization
+    executor.set_shots(1234) # Shots can be adjusted after initialization

 Utilizing Executor Primitives in Qiskit Routines